mayankverma3333/Hangman_Python/README.md

 # Hangman_Python
-A simple game called hangman which i have developed in python
+This is a simple word guessing game called Hangman which is developed in python 3